jenkinsci/sysdig-secure-plugin/README.md

 * DOCKER_TLS_VERIFY: When set Docker uses TLS and verifies the remote
 * DOCKER_CERT_PATH: The location of your authentication keys

+Additional environment variables can be set to apply a more customized behaviour:

+* DOCKER_CONNECTION_TIMEOUT: The time (in seconds) the docker client will wait for connection to be established before a timeout.
+(Default: 3 minutes)
+* DOCKER_RESPONSE_TIMEOUT: The time (in seconds) the docker client will wait for a response before a timeout.
+(Default: 10 minutes)
+* DOCKER_CMD_EXEC_PING_DELAY: The delay (in seconds) between ping requests made by the docker client during the scan-command execution.
+(Default: no ping)

 See [Docker environment variables documentation](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) for more information.

 Environment variables must be defined in **the worker node**.
 See *Configuring environment variables in workers* section.